 In fact, I have managed to watch games at 71 of the current 92 league clubs and 12 of those who have dropped into the National League or lower.

 Football Memorabilia Auctions

 I’d never been to a Football Memorabilia Auction before 1996, when the Billy Wright Collection came up for sale at Christie’s in Glasgow.
 It was a wonderful occasion.
 Wolves fans, local and national journalists and collectors from all over the country, packed into the saleroom.
 I wanted to buy one of Billy’s England Caps, but my pockets weren’t quite deep enough.
 Consequently, I bought something of much greater interest and value, particularly for supporters of Irish Football.
 Jimmy McAlinden’s no.8 shirt form the match v England at Windsor Park in September 1946.
 Delighted to say it’s gone to a great new home!

 For a few years thereafter, I returned to Christie’s on many occasions.
 I also visited other sales put on by Philips, Mullock and Madeley, Vennett-Smith and a host of others.
 Each time looking for interest, not necessarily bargains.
 Looking for the unusual rather than the obvious.
 You will be the judges of how well I did!

 But I picked up more match worn shirts to add the ‘Billy Wright’ one.
 With the help of a local gallery in Telford, I had them all mounted in solid wood frames.
-Where possible I added in some supporting memorabilia – programme / photos etc. The shirts are nearly all sold now, just a couple remain.
-However there are many other great framed items which we have been shipping across Europe!
+Where possible I added in some supporting memorabilia – programme / photos etc. The shirts are all sold now, however there are many other great framed items which we have been shipping across Europe!